In Search Of Yummy-ness

 If you make your apple crisp topping in a food processor, you won't have to pre-chop your nuts!

-A spoonful of baked apple crisp in a baking dish
+Freshly baked apple crisp with oats and melted butter in a baking dish.

 Once the crisp is baked, let it cool slightly to allow the filling to set.
 Serve it warm with a scoop of vanilla ice cream for the ultimate cozy treat.